-Two hundred and sixty-two children with CP were screened ,among whom 169 met inclusion criteria and fifty-nine were enrolled (Fig. 1).
-Thirty children were randomized to the Intervention arm and twentynine to the Control arm.
+Two hundred and sixty-two children with CP were screened, among whom 169 met inclusion criteria and 59 were enrolled (Fig. 1).
+Thirty children were randomized to the Intervention arm and 29 to the Control arm.
 One child allocated to the control arm withdrew from the study.

-The mean (SD) ages of children in the study was was 115 (23.1) months.
-Anthropometric and clinical characteristics of the two groups were comparable at baseline (table I).
+The mean (SD) ages of children in the study was 115 (23.1) months.
+Anthropometric and clinical character-

+Table I Baseline Characteristics of Children with Diplegic Cerebral Palsy in the Intervention and Control Arms istics of the two groups were comparable at baseline (Table I).
 Five children (intervention arm: 3, control arm: 2) had fresh onset seizures during the study period in all of which oral sodium valproate was initiated.
 Good seizure control was achieved in four of them with monotherapy of sodium valproate (dose range 15-40mg/kg/day) while one child (intervention arm) required additional therapy with oral clobazam.
 Except for a brief interruption of their respective intervention schedules, there was no long-term interruption of the rehabilitation program in any of these children.
 The majority of children in both groups achieved a compliance rate of 80-100%, There were no differences in the compliance rates between the children in the two groups, as derived from logbooks filled by the primary caregivers, with 93.3% and 93.1% children in intervention and control group, respectively having rates >60%.